Just Right

 Just Right is a breakfast cereal produced by Kellogg's.
-It was created in the 1980s for health-conscious, athletic Australians, who are the world's third-biggest cereal eaters.
+It was introduced in 1982 intended for health-conscious, athletic Australians, who are the world's third-biggest cereal eaters.
 The cereal is sold in the United Kingdom, Iceland, Ireland, New Zealand and Australia but has been discontinued in other markets.
-A similarly named cereal with different ingredients (also manufactured by Kellogg's) was available in Canada from 1985-2021.
+A Canadian Just Right cereal, also manufactured by Kellogg's but with somewhat different ingredients, was available in Canada from 1985 to 2021.

 Just Right is composed of whole wheat, corn, and rice flakes, with raisins (sultanas in Australia), date nuggets and sliced almonds.
 It is also labelled as vitamin-fortified and low-fat.

 An early commercial for the cereal when sold in the United States has become an internet viral video due to it featuring a then-unknown Tori Amos.

 Nutritional information

 Just Right received four stars out of five on the Australian Government's health star ratings.

 The following information was taken from a Kellogg's Just Right cereal box in July 2007, with a box top date of SEP 20 2007 (KCB 014).